mathigon/textbooks/content/graphs-and-networks/content.md

 ---
 > id: intro-1

-We can sketch the layout of simple graphs using points and lines.
-The position of points and the length of the lines are irrelevant – we only care about how they are connected to each other.
+We can sketch the layout of simple graphs using circles and lines.
+The position of the circles and the length of the lines is irrelevant – we only care about _how they are connected_ to each other.
 The lines can even cross each other, and don’t have to be straight.

 ::: column(width=200)

     svg.graph(height=120 width=200 style="margin: 0 auto .8em")

-In some graphs, the edges only go one way.
+{.text-center} In some graphs, the edges only go one way.
 These are called __directed graphs__.
 ::: column(width=200)

     svg.graph(height=120 width=200 style="margin: 0 auto .8em")

-Some graphs consist of multiple distinct segments which are not connected by edges.
+{.text-center} Some graphs consist of multiple distinct segments which are not connected by edges.
 These graphs are __disconnected__.
 ::: column(width=200)

     svg.graph(height=120 width=200 style="margin: 0 auto .8em")

-Other graphs may contain multiple edges between the same pairs of vertices, or vertices which are connected to themselves (loops).
+{.text-center} Other graphs may contain multiple edges between the same pairs of vertices, or vertices which are connected to themselves (loops).
 :::

 For simplicity, in this chapter, we will only think about undirected and